Skip to main content

 Share:

-Employees know all the ins and outs of a company’s infrastructure and cybersecurity tools.
-That’s why the market witnesses hundreds of malicious and inadvertent insider attacks every month, leading to data breaches and harming companies.
-Such attacks often result in financial and reputational losses and may even ruin a business.
+Insiders know all the ins and outs of your organization’s infrastructure and cybersecurity tools.
+That’s why companies worldwide fall victim to numerous malicious and negligent insider security incidents every month, leading to data breaches and lots of other negative consequences.
+Such attacks may result in financial and reputational losses and might even lead to business disruption.

 Insider threats and their consequences

 Let’s start with the definition of an insider.
-The National Institute of Standards and Technology (NIST) Special Publication 800-53 defines an insider as “an entity with authorized access… that has the potential to harm an information system or enterprise through destruction, disclosure, modification of data, and/or denial of service.”
+The National Institute of Standards and Technology (NIST) Special Publication 800-53 defines an insider threat as “the threat that an insider will use her/his authorized access, wittingly or unwittingly, to do harm to the security of organizational operations and assets, individuals, other organizations, and the Nation.”

-There are three major employee-related sources of insider threats:
+There are three major sources of insider threats:

-Insider attacks are particularly dangerous for three reasons:
+Insider attacks are particularly dangerous for three main reasons:

 • Insiders don’t act maliciously most of the time.
-That’s why it’s harder to detect harmful insider activities than it is to detect external attacks.
+That’s why it’s more difficult to detect harmful insider activities than external attacks.

-• Insiders know the weaknesses of an organization’s cybersecurity.
+• Insiders know the weaknesses in your organization’s cybersecurity.

 • Insiders know the location and nature of sensitive data they can exploit.

-For these reasons, insider attacks result in devastating losses for organizations.
-The total average cost of an insider-related incident rose from $11.45 million in 2019 to $15.38 million in 2021 according to the 2020 [PDF] and 2022 [PDF] Cost of Insider Threats Global Reports by the Ponemon Institute.
+For these reasons, insider attacks target precisely the most sensitive assets and take a long time to contain, resulting in devastating losses for organizations.
+The total average cost of insider threat incidents rose from $8.3 million in 2018 to $16.2 million in 2023 according to the 2023 Cost of Insider Threats Global Report by Ponemon Institute.

 Insider attacks can lead to various negative consequences, from penalties for non-compliance with cybersecurity requirements to the loss of customer trust.
 Here are the most common outcomes of real-life cybersecurity incidents:

-Let’s look at seven famous insider threat cases, analyze their outcomes, and investigate how these attacks happened.
-In this article, we also discuss how these examples of internal cybersecurity attacks could have been prevented.
+In this article, we look at the notorious insider threat cases, analyze their outcomes, and investigate how these attacks happened.
+We’ll also see how these internal data breach examples could have been prevented.

-We’ve selected seven examples of real-life insider threats that led to data breaches.
-They illustrate common motivations and sources of insider threats.
-The attacks also showcase how a single incident can harm a company.
+We’ve selected for analysis seven high-profile insider threat examples that led to data breaches.
+They illustrate common motives and sources of insider threats.
+These attacks also underscore how a single incident can harm a whole company.

-Let’s first take a look at reasons why employees become inside attackers:
+Let’s first take a look at the main types of insider threats:

 What happened?